genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 ```
 Note that we've given it a unique name ($USER_CLEAN-gatk-depth-filter-image) and a version tag (0.1)

-In a Cloud Shell Terminal, submit the build:
+In the Terminal, submit the build:
 ```
 gcloud builds submit --region=us-central1 --config cloudbuild.yaml
 ```